See Rachel’s Full Face Dermal Filler Video HERE!

 Are dermal fillers safe?

-At Aesthetic Nursing Services, we use some of the world’s leading brands of dermal fillers, including Juvederm, Belotero and Teosyal.
+At Aesthetic Nursing Services, we use some of the world’s leading brands of dermal fillers, including Juvederm, Belotero, Teosyal, Restylane and Revanesse.
 These products are FDA-approved and supported by extensive clinical studies and a well-established safety record.

 Something else that sets Aesthetic Nursing Services apart from many other aesthetics clinics is that we administer most filler procedures using a micro-cannula instead of a micro-needle.
 The use of a cannula – which is a very thin and flexible hollow tube with a smooth round tip – reduces bruising and discomfort, and is recognised as safer than using needles because it causes less bleeding, swelling or tissue trauma.

 Although dermal fillers are not currently treated as prescription-only medication, they should always be administered by an experienced medical professional who can help you achieve a natural finish rather than making your features look overdone and overfilled.